AdminL3/Jugend-Forscht/README.md

-# 🐍 Twitter (X) Automation Bot with Selenium
+# 🐍 Data Analasis Bot using Python

-A Python script that automates interactions with Twitter/X platform, including login, search, and data extraction capabilities.
+A Python script that automates interactions with Data platforms, including login, search, and data extraction capabilities.
 Perfect for social media research and content analysis.

 ## ⚙️ Prerequisites